 The sign-up process is very simple and straightforward.
 You can sign up on their website or through the Acorns app.
 Here are the steps:

 The link in the title will take you straight to Acorns’ sign-up page.
 No more need for googling!

 Create an account

 You will be asked to enter your email address and create a password.
 Note that you must be a US resident and be at least 18 years old.

-If you are Canadian, you can use Moka instead!
+If you in Canada, you can use Moka instead!

 Select your subscription level

 Next, you’ll select your plan level, Personal or Family.
 Again, the monthly fee for Personal is $3, and that for the Family plan is $5.